Sunday 23 June 2013, 6:00pm

 With films by Alicja Rogalska, David Jacques, Alia Pathan, Luke Moody, Helen Benigson, Katy Woods, Emily Wilczek, Josh Weissbach, Alison Ballard, Jani Ruscica.

 Remixed by Esther Harris for The Lab Film Festival from works screened across several programmes in the 2013 Sheffield Fringe edition at Bloc Projects.
-Esther Harris is an artist and curator based in London. estherharris.com
+Esther Harris is a time-based media conservator based in London.

 Untitled (Broniów Song) is a contemporary folk song written by Alicja Rogalska together with folk singing group Broniowianki (from the Polish village of Broniów).
 Largely based on conversations with local people the lyrics reflect the socio-economic situation of the area – unemployment, exploitation, emigration.
 As much as the song is immersed in the locality it also comments on wider issues affecting many communities around the world.

 (Commissioned by the Museum of Modern Art in Warsaw)

 The Irlam House Bequest emerged from a series of drawings that analysed, mimicked and subverted the Victorian era British Labour Movement iconography favoured by an aspiring Trade Union aristocracy for their ceremonial banners.
 These drawings are attributed to a fictitious collective, an anonymous politico-cultural entity reflective of Hakim Bey’s T.A.Z.
 They assume a form that suggests a metaphorical reference to ‘shape-shifting’ myths, in their attempts to deny or pass through recuperation whilst in pursuit of a continual, affective engagement with the radical imagination.